corybrunson/ggalluvial/README.md

 The documentation contains several examples; use `help()` to call forth examples of any layer (`stat_*` or `geom_*`).

+If you use **ggalluvial**-generated figures in publication, i'd be grateful to hear about it!
+You can also cite the package according to `citation("ggalluvial")`.

 ## Contribute

 Issues and pull requests are more than welcome!
 Pretty much every fix and feature of this package derives from a problem or question posed by someone with datasets or design goals i hadn't anticipated.